Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

 |

 ..
-Q: How is splam trained?
+Q: How is Splam trained?
 .. --------------------------------

-.. dropdown:: Q: How is splam trained?
+.. dropdown:: Q: How is Splam trained?
     :animate: fade-in-slide-down
     :container: + shadow
     :title: bg-light font-weight-bolder